abgulati/Privion/README.md

         - The specific version is related to TochCodec (specified in `reqs_speech.txt`, but more on this in a bit), which states that, ["TorchCodec with CUDA should work with FFmpeg versions in [4, 7] on all platforms, and FFmpeg version 8 is supported on Linux."](https://github.com/meta-pytorch/torchcodec?tab=readme-ov-file#installing-cuda-enabled-torchcodec), and ["TorchCodec for CPU supports major FFmpeg versions in [4, 7] on all platforms, and FFmpeg version 8 is supported on Mac and Linux."](https://github.com/meta-pytorch/torchcodec?tab=readme-ov-file#installing-cpu-only-torchcodec)

-        - That said, I did have no issues with the latest FFmpeg v8 build on Windows, but no hard sticking to the recommendation above!
+        - That said, I had no issues with the latest FFmpeg v8 build on Windows, but no hard sticking to the recommendation above!

         - Having determined the version, Download the *SHARED (V.IMP!)* version of FFmpeg from this [link](https://www.gyan.dev/ffmpeg/builds/), for example `ffmpeg-7.1.1-full_build-shared.7z` or for v8, `ffmpeg-release-full-shared.7z`